Our resource hub is home to a wealth of articles, stories and videos about managing and living with type 1 diabetes.

 We also make sure that patients’ views are represented by asking people with type 1 diabetes to take part in reviews, and we help to keep people with type 1 up to date about the best and latest treatment options so that they can discuss them with their healthcare team.

 We are a member of the Medical Technology Group (MTG), a coalition of patient groups, research charities and medical device manufacturers working to improve access to cost-effective medical technologies for everyone who needs them.

-In 2018 we merged with diabetes technology advocacy group Input to address some of the problems which delay adoption of new treatments and technology through the NHS.
-We also work closely with partners like Diabetes UK, and we worked with Input and Diabetes UK to produce a family-friendly type 1 tech guide to NICE guidance on technology for children and young people with diabetes.
-You can download it by going to our information packs and leaflet page.
+In 2018 we merged with diabetes technology advocacy group INPUT to address some of the problems which delay adoption of new treatments and technology through the NHS.
+We also work closely with partners like Diabetes UK to advocate for faster access to technology.

 We’ve written a letter to Gillian Keegan MP, Secretary of State for Education, asking her to make exemptions to the Government’s policy on banning mobile phones in schools.
 We thought you might like to read it.